Shanghai Ghetto: Life inside

 The authorities were unprepared for massive immigration, and the arriving refugees faced harsh conditions in the impoverished Hongkou District: 10 per room, near-starvation, disastrous sanitation, and scant employment.
+Despite the conditions, most of the residents survived the war in relative safety, with the death rate far lower than the ghettos in Europe.

 The Baghdadis and later the American Jewish Joint Distribution Committee (JDC) provided some assistance with the housing and food problems.
 Faced with language barriers, extreme poverty, rampant disease, and isolation, the refugees still transitioned from being supported by welfare agencies to establishing a functioning community.
 Jewish cultural life flourished: schools were established, newspapers were published, theaters produced plays, sports teams participated in training and competitions and even cabarets thrived.

 There is evidence that some Jewish men married Chinese women in Shanghai.
 Although not numerous, “the fact that interracial marriages were able to take place among the relatively conservative Jewish communities demonstrated the considerable degree of cultural interaction between the Jews and the Chinese” in Shanghai.

 After Pearl Harbor (1941–1943)

 After Japanese forces attacked Pearl Harbor, the wealthy Baghdadi Jews, many of whom were British subjects, were interned, and American charitable funds ceased.
 As communication with the US was banned and broken, unemployment and inflation intensified and times got harder for the refugees.

 JDC liaison Laura Margolis, who came to Shanghai, attempted to stabilize the situation by getting permission from the Japanese authorities to continue her fundraising effort and turned to the Russian Jews, who arrived before 1937 and were exempt from the new restrictions, for assistance.